 The regulation of Public holidays in Malaysia is done by both state and federal levels as these are based over the list of federal holidays including some additional holidays which are accounted by each and every individual belongs to state and federal territory.
 Basically, public holidays can be said as the mixture of secular holidays being celebrated by the entire nation along with some of the traditional holidays based on different religions and ethnicity which makes up a country.
 The legislation of governing public holidays in Malaysia comes under the Holidays Act 1951.

-The work days and weekends in the country varies from state to state but most of the federal territories and states keep the weekend of Saturday and Sunday while in some states like Johor, Kelantan, Kedah and Terengganu the weekends are considered on Friday and Saturday.
+The workdays and weekends in the country vary from state to state but most of the federal territories and states keep the weekend of Saturday and Sunday while in some states like Johor, Kelantan, Kedah, and Terengganu the weekends are considered on Friday and Saturday.
 There is also a great benefit of public holidays to the people living in Malaysia.
-If any public holidays falls on the weekend of those countries who are substituting off for Saturday and Sunday then Monday will be considered as off for the substitute.
-Similarly if countries having a weekend on Friday and Saturday then the holiday is shifted to next working day which is Sunday.
-In such a way any public holiday falling on weekend is replaced or postponed to the next working day of that particular state.
+If any public holidays fall on the weekend of those countries who are substituting off for Saturday and Sunday then Monday will be considered as off for the substitute.
+Similarly, if countries having a weekend on Friday and Saturday then the holiday is shifted to the next working day which is Sunday.
+In such a way any public holiday falling on the weekend is replaced or postponed to the next working day of that particular state.

-The federal government keeps a fixed chart for the federal holidays and are followed by entire nation.
-There are some federal days which remains same every year like Prophet Muhammad’s Birthday, Wesak Day, Hari Merdeka, Chinese New Year, Yang di-Pertuan Agong’s Birthday, Hari Raya Puasa, Hari Raya Qurban, Deepavali, Christmas, Labour Day, Awal Muharram, Malaysia Day etc. So in all states and federal territories, there are total 14 days considered as the public holiday except Sarawak which have 13 public holidays as there is no leave for Deepavali.
-If you wants to get the calendar for public holidays going to fall in Malaysia then we are here providing you the entire list of holidays along with their date in the list of Public Holidays 2019 Malaysia.
+The federal government keeps a fixed chart for the federal holidays and are followed by an entire nation.
+There are some federal days which remains same every year like Prophet Muhammad’s Birthday, Wesak Day, Hari Merdeka, Chinese New Year, Yang di-Pertuan Agong’s Birthday, Hari Raya Puasa, Hari Raya Qurban, Deepavali, Christmas, Labour Day, Awal Muharram, Malaysia Day, etc. So in all states and federal territories, there is a total of 14 days considered as the public holiday except Sarawak which have 13 public holidays as there is no leave for Deepavali.
+If you want to get the calendar for public holidays going to fall in Malaysia then we are here providing you the entire list of holidays along with their date in the list of Public Holidays 2019 Malaysia.

 We work very hard to earn our livelihood and it is really important to get some holidays and enjoy those moments with your family, friends and loved one.
 Everyone either student, housewives, home workers, employees or employer everyone waits for holidays with full excitement and hope.
 There is no one who does not love holidays or wants to enjoy their free time working or doing those activities which they like.
 After being tired from lots of work our body needs or demands some rest for which sleep is not enough you need to take a proper rest for a long time.